easafe/purescript-flame/README.md

 ### Licensing

-Licenses for loadash, stage0 and snabbdom-to-html added under [licenses](licenses/) since parts of the rendering code was adapted from these projects
+Licenses for loadash, stage0, snabbdom-to-html, react-native-htmlview added under [licenses](licenses/) since parts of the rendering code was adapted from these projects

 ### Funding